Med.&Dental-$so far is from 4yrsago

-The last three years have been the most challenging, amazing, harrowing, and terrifying moments of my life.
+This has been the most challenging, amazing, harrowing, and terrifying moments of my life.
 I really have had to come to terms with things and discover what I am made of.
 There have been so many changes on the outside and inside from having cancer and losing half of my nose.
 It almost doesn't seem like real life sometimes.
 I lost over half of my nose, and am still struggling with acceptance and the life long issues I will have because it won't ever function the same way again.
 I have literally put blood, sweat, tears, lots of prayers and faith into making it to where I am today.
 Now I am looking at another fight with this horrible disease, and I am terrified.
 To be honest, it has been lots of ups and downs.
 While this year has been pain ridden, I have also seen awesome miracles and met amazing souls.
 However, I was making great progress and finally felt like I was getting somewhere, and now I have to go through this battle all over again.
 I have an amazing Dr. and trust things will work out in the end, whenever that may be.

 November 24, 2015 I recieved words that sucked the air from my lungs.
 The cancer is back, and in mulptile places.
 I don't really know how badly or what this means, but I will update as I find out more details.
 I lost so much last time, I am afraid to ask what the cost will be this time.
 I want to beat this cancer this time once and for all.

 I can only pray it hasn't spread yet.